bryanwweber/orbital-mechanics-notes/the-n-body-problem/lagrange-points.md

 Animation showing the position of the five Lagrange points as the value of $\pi_2$ goes from 0 to 1.
 :::

-{numref}`fig:lagrange-points-animation` shows that the solution of the equations of motion for the equilibrium points is symmetrical.
+@fig:lagrange-points-animation shows that the solution of the equations of motion for the equilibrium points is symmetrical.
 We chose $m_1$ to be the larger mass at the start of the problem, but we can interchange $m_1$ and $m_2$ without any problems.

 For the Earth-Moon system, the value of $\pi_2$ is approximately 0.012.